Biodiversity

 (GRI 304-3)

 In line with our Global Environment and Biodiversity Policy, we recognize that the protection and preservation of natural ecosystems, biodiversity and natural resources are fundamental for current and future generations to succeed.
-As a leading global food company, we want to help agricultural systems across the world double-down on their positive environmental impacts – so they not only continue to protect but also restore natural habitats to allow diverse species populations to thrive.
+As a leading global food company, we are helping agricultural systems across the world double-down on their positive environmental impacts – so they not only continue to protect, but also restore natural habitats to allow diverse species populations to thrive.

 Case Studies: